Annual SEN Information Report

 8. Additional emotional, social and pastoral Support

 In addition to the social and emotional interventions and activities detailed above, we also employ a school counsellor for one day per week.
 Parental consent is always requested before children see our counsellor.
 This year she has worked with thirty children using play therapy.
 Having discussed their needs, we also support parents through signposting them to outside agencies such as Families First and Children and Young People’s Services.
-In addition this year, we have part-financed two community family support workers who have worked with children in Years 3, 5 and 6 at school and in their homes.
-Also an educational psychologist has started 1:1 sand therapy with two Year 3 children which will continue next academic year.
+In addition this year, we have part-financed two community family support workers who have worked with children in Years 4 and 6 at school and in their homes.
+Also an educational psychologist has continued 1:1 sand therapy with two Year 4 children.